Passengers of size present a challenge for seatmates and airlines

 Crewmembers try to fix these onboard confrontations before takeoff.
 For example, a flight attendant would have tried to re-seat a passenger like Cristol.
 But unfortunately, it was a completely full flight.
 He also might have asked to trade seats with a smaller passenger, but that wasn’t an option either.

-What passengers are doing about oversize airline passengers
+What travelers are doing about plus-size passengers

 So beyond the usual advice – change seats, try to persuade a smaller passenger to take your place, beg for an upgrade – what do you do?